MolSSI-Education/python-package-best-practices/_episodes/setup.md

-Note that because of the solver that conda uses to decide which version of a package to install you may end up with a version that is < 2.28. you can use the same command from above `git --version` to see what version has been installed.
+Note that because of the solver that conda uses to decide which version of a package to install you may end up with a version that is < 2.28.
+You can use the same command from above `git --version` to see what version has been installed.

 If the output of that command is < 2.28 you will want to use the following command to specify the version to install.
 Any version >=2.28 is acceptable.